pegasus-kv/pegasus-kv.github.io/_community/proposal.md

 If the project enters incubator, XiaoMi will transfer the source code & trademark ownership to ASF via a Software Grant Agreement.

-But due to historical issues, Pegasus was based on MIT licensed codes that were initially written by [microsoft/rDSN](https://github.com/microsoft/rDSN).
-These codes have long been actively developed by Pegasus because the original project is unmaintained (modified codes are licensed under AL 2.0).
+But due to historical issues, Pegasus was based on an MIT licensed code that was initially written by [microsoft/rDSN](https://github.com/microsoft/rDSN), which has long been actively developed by Pegasus because the original project is unmaintained (modified code is licensed under AL 2.0).
 We aren't sure if we should request microsoft for any CLA during IP-clearance process.

 ## Initial Committers